Things To Do in Sonoma, Trip Ideas, What's New in Wine Country

 AutoCamp Russian River in Guerneville

-Platform luxury tents are available April through October (from $199).
-Each canvas tent has a queen size bed, an electric blanket for chilly nights, electrical outlets, lights, ice chest and a patio area with fire pit.
+Luxury tents are available April through October (from $199).
+Each canvas tent has a queen size bed, an electric blanket for chilly nights, electrical outlets, lights, ice chest and a patio area with a fire pit.

-AutoCamp Airstreams come with a queen size bed, a sofa that converts into a full size bed, full bathroom, well-stocked kitchen and a patio with fire pit.
-Choose between the Classic (from $199) and the Premium Airstreams (from $249) located along a seasonal creek.
+AutoCamp Airstreams come with a queen size bed, a sofa that converts into a full size bed, a full bathroom, a well-stocked kitchen and a patio with fire pit.
+Choose between the Classic (from $239) and the Premium (from $259) located along a seasonal creek.
 Dog-friendly Airstreams are available for an extra fee; call for reservations.

-AutoCamp’s most budget-friendly glamping accommodation is the Happier Camper (from $169), a 42 square-foot camper featuring a full size bed with plush linens, as well as towels and robes and a private seating area with fire pit outdoors.
-Spa-style showers and bathrooms are available in the AutoCamp clubhouse.
+AutoCamp’s most budget-friendly glamping accommodation is the Happier Camper (from $199), a 42 square-foot camper featuring a full size bed with plush linens, as well as towels and robes and a private outdoor seating area with a fire pit.
+Spa-style showers and bathrooms are available in the AutoCamp clubhouse, the property’s take on a hotel lobby.

 4120 Old Cazadero Road, Guerneville, 888-405-7553, autocamp.com

-Bunk bed tents at Wildhaven Sonoma sleep two adults and up to four children.
+Bunk bed tents sleep two adults and up to four children.
 (Courtesy of Araceli Gonzalez)

 Wildhaven Sonoma in Healdsburg

-Just steps from the Russian River, there are 40 safari-style canvas tents (from $159) to choose from at this glamping spot.
-All tents are equipped with bed, linens, towels, lights, electric outlets, firewood and ice.
+Just steps from the Russian River, this glamping spot has 37 safari-style canvas tents (from $89 off season) and one newly added cabin (from $229 off season) to choose from.
+All tents are equipped with a bed, linens, heated mattress pads, towels, lights, electric outlets and heaters.

-Along with tents boasting two queen beds, Wildhaven also offers bunk bed tents that include two sets of bunk beds along with a queen bed.
-Well-behaved dogs are welcome for an extra $25 fee.
+In addition to tents with one or two queen beds, Wildhaven also offers bunk bed tents that include two sets of bunk beds along with a queen bed.
+Nine more cabins are expected to be completed at the Healdsburg property in the coming months.
+Well-behaved dogs are welcome for an extra $30 fee.

 Quiet hours, 10 p.m. to 8 a.m., are strictly enforced.
-There are clean, communal bathrooms and showers (including outdoor showers if you take a dip in the river) and each site has a picnic table and either a private or communal barbecue for cooking.
+There are clean, communal bathrooms and showers (including outdoor showers if you take a dip in the river) and each site has a picnic table, fire pit and access to a communal cooking area with barbecues and sinks.

 Guests can enjoy easy access to hiking trails, patio dining, al fresco wine tasting and other outdoor activities.
 Alexander Valley wineries, such as Medlock Ames, are just a stone’s throw away.